RENEE MONTAGNE, Host:

 JOHN BURNETT: Late last year, shortly after he won his third term, Rick Perry began to envision the event that they're now calling The Response.

-Governor RICK PERRY (Republican, Texas): With the economy in trouble, communities in crisis, and people adrift in a sea of moral relativism, we need God's help.
+MONTAGNE: With the economy in trouble, communities in crisis, and people adrift in a sea of moral relativism, we need God's help.
 That's why I'm calling on Americans to pray and fast like Jesus did.

-Perry invited all of his fellow governors.
+BURNETT: Perry invited all of his fellow governors.
 Sam Brownback of Kansas initially accepted, but he's now backing away.
 His office says Brownback is on vacation, and if he goes, it's at his discretion and on his dime.

 POST: James Dobson founded Focus on the Family but is no longer associated with the group.
 He is a Family Talk radio broadcaster.]

-Other names on the list of coordinators and endorsers have raised eyebrows.
+MONTAGNE: Other names on the list of coordinators and endorsers have raised eyebrows.

 MONTAGNE: I mean, when you're talking the religious right, this is the fringe of the fringe here.

 BURNETT: Dan Quinn is communications director for the Texas Freedom Network, an Austin-based watchdog group that tracks the far right in Texas.

-Mr. QUINN: This is - clearly - when you look at it, kind of a combination of religious extremism and naked partisan politics, all in one.
+MONTAGNE: This is - clearly - when you look at it, kind of a combination of religious extremism and naked partisan politics, all in one.
 And I think it's probably one of the most cynical displays of using faith as a political tool that we've seen in a long time.

 BURNETT: Other participants are John Hagee, a San Antonio evangelist whose endorsement John McCain rejected in 2008 because of Hagee's anti-Catholic statements; Mike Bickle, a founder of the International House of Prayer in Kansas City, Missouri, who's called Oprah Winfrey a pastor of the harlot of Babylon; and then there's John Benefiel, head of the Oklahoma-based Heartland Apostolic Prayer Network.

 D: Do you know there's a statue in New York Harbor called the Statue of Liberty?
 You know where we got it from?
 French freemasons.
 Listen, folks: That is an idol, a demonic idol, right there in the middle of New York Harbor.

 BURNETT: But wait - organizers say don't condemn an event before it happens.

 D: We do need to come together to pray and to seek the Lord on behalf of our nation.
 And if we can do that without being against anything, then I will be pleased to be a part of it.

 BURNETT: Doug Stringer runs a Christian world outreach ministry in Houston, called Somebody Cares.
 Stringer says he only agreed to be an organizer if they guaranteed there will no long-winded sermons or political speeches.

-Dr. STRINGER: And so as a result, they have allowed me to be a part - of being a prayer captain to make sure that if anything begins to go off track, to what I feel like it should be focused on the Lord and prayer and worship, then I can come to the microphone and kind of give redirection to it.
+D: And so as a result, they have allowed me to be a part - of being a prayer captain to make sure that if anything begins to go off track, to what I feel like it should be focused on the Lord and prayer and worship, then I can come to the microphone and kind of give redirection to it.

-John Burnett, NPR News.
+BURNETT: John Burnett, NPR News.

 MONTAGNE: It's MORNING EDITION, from NPR News.

-NPR transcripts are created on a rush deadline by a contractor for NPR, and accuracy and availability may vary.
+NPR transcripts are created on a rush deadline by Verb8tm, Inc., an NPR contractor, and produced using a proprietary transcription process developed with NPR.
 This text may not be in its final form and may be updated or revised in the future.
-Please be aware that the authoritative record of NPR’s programming is the audio.
+Accuracy and availability may vary.
+The authoritative record of NPR’s programming is the audio record.